jeffreysorgen/golf-club-sensors/activity.md

 ## Enable smartphone functions via nRF (Requires SDK)
 ### Make the smartphone beep in Ready state
+Proof of feasibility.
+Not used in final product.
+But other activity will require prompting a smartphone to act on something in some way.
 #### Research:
 - For BLE, watch [**this**](https://youtu.be/2q_tA8v5l1Y) video
 - App Development